Dr Alexandra Sanmark, MA, FSA, FSA Scot, FRHist

 Current PhD students

-- Andrea Blendl, Centre for Nordic Studies, University of the Highlands and Islands.
+2016–: Director of Studies for Andrea Blendl, Institute for Northern Studies, University of the Highlands and Islands.
 ARCS-funded studentship.
 Topic: Runic Writing in the Viking Diaspora.

-- Anna Gatti, Department of Archaeology and Ancient History, Uppsala University.
+2009–: Second supervisor for Anna Gatti at The Department of Archaeology and Ancient History, Uppsala University.
 Topic: Sex and identity in the archaeological discourse

 Previous PhD students

-- Tudor Skinner, Department of Archaeology, Durham University.
-Topic: .
+Tudor Skinner, Department of Archaeology, Durham University.
+Topic: Impact and Change: Early Medieval Assembly Places and Practices in Northern England before and during Danelaw.
 This post was part of the HERA-funded Assembly Project.

 Suggested PhD topics